lanl/scico/docs/source/contributing.rst

 Installing a Development Version
 --------------------------------

-1. Fork both the scico and scico-data repositories, creating copies of these respositories in your own git account.
+1. Fork both the scico and scico-data repositories, creating copies of these repositories in your own git account.

 2. Make sure that you have python >= 3.8 installed in order to create a conda virtual environment.